 Once the testing phase is completed, the software application or product is deployed in a production environment or UAT (User Acceptance Testing), depending upon the customer’s requirements.
 Sometimes the deployment happens in stages as per the business strategy of a software development company.

 Every software development company has its own process for software deployment.
 But overall, software deployment can be determined in three phases: preparation, testing, and deployment.

 Preparation: In the preparation stage, software developers gather all the code, functions, libraries, files, and resources needed for the software application to function.
 Together these items are packaged as a single software release.

 Testing: Before the software can be pushed to a live environment, it is tested well through automated testing.

 Deployment: Once the software is fully tested, it is pushed to a live environment.
-Software developers may run a set of scripts to update relevant databases before software goes live.
-The final step is to check for the errors and bugs on the live server.
+Software developers may run a set of scripts to update relevant databases before the software goes live.
+The final step is to check for errors and bugs on the live server.

 Best Software Deployment Practices

 To have effective and accurate results of software deployment in the SDLC process, here are some best practices to be followed.

 - Adopt continuous delivery

 - Use a continuous integration